zekekin/stealth-ux/README.md

 *Note: Your current ~/.bashrc will backed up as ~/.bashrc.obs_backup*

-## DIY mod stealth-ux (Optional - skip to Configure section if not interested):
+## How to mod stealth-ux (Optional - skip to Configure section if not interested):

 #### Copy these corresponding files from greybird-compact dir: /usr/share/themes/Greybird-compact/xfwm4:
 - title-1-active.xpm